evanfuture/tiptaptop-extension-indent/README.md

 Hi!
 This is an extension for [tiptap](https://github.com/ueberdosis/tiptap).
 It adds an indentation command and lets you indent/outdent certain elements.

+Credit for original implementation of this goes to [@sereneinserenade](https://github.com/sereneinserenade), who shared it [here](https://github.com/ueberdosis/tiptap/issues/1036)

 By default, `paragraph` and `listItem` types can have indentation applied.
 The way the are applied is simple, it just adds a `data-indent` property to the element in question.
 The styling is up to you, but here is a SCSS snippet that I've found useful:

 ```scss